History of San Diego State University

-The history of San Diego State University began in the late 19th century with the establishment of a normal school in San Diego, California.
+The history of San Diego State University (SDSU) began in the late 19th century with the establishment of a normal school in San Diego, California.
 Founded on March 13, 1897, the school opened on November 1, 1898, with a class of 135 students.
 By 1921, the school had become San Diego State Teachers College, allowing it to grant certificates and degrees.
 Due to the increased student enrollment, the college was relocated to its current location at the east side of Mission Valley, with classes beginning in February 1931.
 The government works programs during the Great Depression assisted in construction of numerous buildings on the new campus.

 World War I and II both affected student enrollment, and led many students and faculty members to serve in the armed forces.
 By the end of the 1950s, the student population was at 10,000, and the renamed San Diego State College was now the fourth largest California state institution.
 In the 1960s and 1970s the campus saw increased enrollment, the accreditation of its professional schools, multiple incidents of student activism, and on January 1, 1974, a new name: San Diego State University (SDSU).
 By 1987, the university's population peaked at nearly 36,000 students and attained the status of the largest university in California and tenth in the nation.

 Recently, the university has worked to improve its academic rankings, and faced adversities including a school shooting and a large drug bust.
 As the university continues to grant numerous degrees in various fields, it has developed several construction plans for replacement of some of its older buildings and infrastructure.